-Then, there is no evidence in the Prophet's Sunnah to indicate any difference between women's, or men's, Islamic dress code in public, and what they should wear during prayers or when they visit the mosque.
+The answer is no. There is no evidence in the Prophet's Sunnah to indicate any difference between women's, or men's, Islamic dress code in public, and what they should wear during prayers or when they visit the mosque.